 It should be noted that there isn’t any scientific literature to support claims about winter Chaga’s supposed superiority.
 One would expect that in order for this to become accepted as truth, there would be data to support it, but there is not.

 I have over 8 years of experience harvesting Chaga during each season.
 I have not found any correlational differences in quality.
 Instead, I’ve identified two basic truths that seem to perpetuate this unproven belief.

-When trees go dormant, they reveal what summer hides in the shelter of densely foliaged leaf-bearing trees.
+When trees go dormant, they reveal what summer hides in the dense foliage of deciduous trees.
 Chaga is much easier to find in late fall and winter because the leaves have fallen off the trees.

 Chaga harvested in the summer requires immediate post-harvest care (chopping & drying) to prevent biological contaminants (mold, bacteria, rot) from compromising the Chaga.
 Having worked with a diverse pool of Chaga harvesters throughout my life, I know first hand that the importance of immediately drying fresh Chaga is almost always overlooked.

 While it is “better” to harvest Chaga in the winter in the sense that it is easier; easier to find, easier to drag out in a sled vs carry on your back, and easier to slack off after harvesting, two things can be true at once: Chaga harvesting is primarily a Winter-activity, but make no mistake, when harvested by an individual who exercises diligent post-harvest care, Summer Chaga is still good medicine.